Nested Feature Spectrum Topology: Tripartite Topological Equivalence of Feature, Entanglement, and Wilson Loop Spectrum: Discussion

 We have presented the feature spectrum framework, which enables us to investigate finer details of band topology.
 It does so by partitioning the ground-state Hilbert space into different sectors via a projection operator.
 Using Sylvester's theorem, we have proven that the feature and the entanglement spectra have identical non-zero eigenvalues, implying that states with non-zero eigenvalues carry the same band topology.
 Moreover, via adiabatic connection, we prove a tripartite equivalence between the feature, the entanglement, and the Wilson loop spectra.
 Such a tripartite equivalence is further extended to the entanglement and the Wilson loop spectra defined on a sector of the feature spectrum.
 This clearly shows that when the entanglement spectrum is restricted to a specific feature-spectrum sector and exhibits spectral flow, feature–energy complementarity is ensured; in other words, the boundary must display either gapless energy modes or feature-resolved eigenstates.
 Furthermore, this complementarity allows us to probe the entanglement entropy by optical measurements of the feature-resolved edge states.

 We note that a nontrivial topology of the entanglement spectrum does not necessarily guarantee the presence of gapless boundary states in the energy spectrum.
 Since we have proven that the topologies of the entanglement spectrum and the feature spectrum are equivalent, it is possible for topologically nontrivial boundary states to be gapped in the energy spectrum while remaining gapless in the entanglement or feature spectrum.
 Using the entanglement spectrum to classify band topology in interacting systems lies beyond the scope of the present work and may require further scrutiny, as the equivalence between both spectra relies on the equivalence of the single-particle correlation function and the entanglement spectrum.
 However, the latter equivalence holds only for non-interacting fermionic systems.
-Additionally, electron-electron interactions may introduce additional bulk band inversions or open a gap in the edge states without a bulk band inversion, which further complicates the analysis.
+Moreover, electron–electron interactions can generate new states or open additional energy gaps, which further complicates the analysis.
 Whether such entanglement-spectrum topology implies gapless energy boundary states, even when the symmetry is restored, remains an open question.

 In the larger scheme of things, the feature spectrum provides a complementary perspective to the entanglement spectrum (Table~\ref{tab:01}), offering a unified and physically transparent probe of the non-trivial band topology associated with different local quantum numbers.
 By establishing the tripartite equivalence, our work clarifies the structure of ground-state entanglement in non-interacting fermionic systems beyond the conventional energy-band description.
 More broadly, this framework offers a systematic route to explore and characterize more realistic, symmetry-broken topological materials, in which topological and entanglement information is encoded in the feature spectrum eigenstates rather than in the energy eigenstates.
 These ideas can be readily extended to Floquet systems, in which periodic driving can alter symmetries and render the bulk–boundary correspondence based solely on energy eigenstates incomplete.